 Control & Prevention Tips

 - Seal all cracks, crevices, wall voids.

 - Regularly clean your bathrooms & toilets.
 If possible spray insecticides.

-- Keep food articles and other materials which can contain starch in sealed packages.
+- Keep food articles and other materials that can contain starch in sealed packages.

-- Keep Naphthalene balls in the wardrobe, sinks, etc to avoid these pests from entering your premise.
+- Keep Naphthalene balls in the wardrobe, sinks, etc to avoid these pests from entering your premises.